Art3mis17/RFID-Lock/README.md

-# RFID Access Control System with Arduino
+# RFID Lock using Arduino

 This project demonstrates an RFID access control system using Arduino.
 It allows access to a door or any other mechanism based on the authentication of RFID tags/cards.
 Authorized users can gain access by presenting their RFID tags, while unauthorized attempts trigger an alert.